 The reality, of course, is that there is nothing clever or original about any of this; certainly, there’s not enough originality or value to justify coining a term for it.
 It’s just what you tell people to do when there is an orthodox view to peddle and you don’t want anyone to challenge it.
 As such, it is actually a very old and dangerous idea.

 In fact, Lewandowsky’s concerns go as far back as the invention of the written word, some five thousand years ago.
 Thamus, the king of ancient Egypt, argued that the written word would fill the heads of the Egyptian people with fake knowledge.
 Plato, an orator by trade, was none too keen either.
 He wondered how anyone could trust the written word when the author wasn’t on hand to answer questions.
 The Roman philosopher Seneca the Younger bemoaned the output of the book-writing attention merchants, claiming that ‘the abundance of books was a distraction’.
-He recommended focussing only upon a small number of good books, though he didn’t have the internet to hand to advise him which these might be.
+He recommended focussing only upon a small number of good books, though he didn’t have the internet to hand to advise him which of them these might be.
 He probably just had his own works in mind.

 So I’m sorry, Stephan, but you are five thousand years too late.
 Worse still, it is five thousand years during which the evidence for the perils of ‘critical ignoring’ has been stacking up.
 Yes, of course there is a problem with information overload and the reliance one can place upon one’s own evaluation.
 But an appeal to authority as a means of discrimination (even the collective authority offered by the supposedly respectable branch of the internet) can only serve to suppress valuable heterodox views along with the noise.
 It will be the Matthew Effect writ large.